SeriousGuy888/HatapediaSvelte/src/content/articles/Boxing Matchbox War.md

 - Holden's new title shall be the Glorious Not-Peasant of Holdentopia
 - ~~At least 50% [[No]]'s wheat fields shall be repurposed for pumpkin production~~

-Remy continuously drew out the negotiations, pretending to write in the book and quill provided to him to record the terms while he sent secret communications to [[Billzo Shoom|Bill]], requesting that he help to "assinate" Holden.
+Remy continuously drew out the negotiations, pretending to write in the book and quill provided to him to record the terms while he sent secret communications to [[Billzo|Bill]], requesting that he help to "assinate" Holden.
 (Holden was not assinated.)

 ![[assinate.png]]